libsdl-org/SDL/docs/README-touch.md

-To get a SDL_Finger, call SDL_GetTouchFinger(touchID,index), where touchID is a SDL_TouchID, and index is the requested finger.
+To get a SDL_Finger, call SDL_GetTouchFinger(SDL_TouchID touchID, int index), where touchID is a SDL_TouchID, and index is the requested finger.
-This returns a SDL_Finger*, or NULL if the finger does not exist, or has been removed.
+This returns a SDL_Finger *, or NULL if the finger does not exist, or has been removed.
 A SDL_Finger is guaranteed to be persistent for the duration of a touch, but it will be de-allocated as soon as the finger is removed.
 This occurs when the SDL_FINGERUP event is _added_ to the event queue, and thus _before_ the SDL_FINGERUP event is polled.
 As a result, be very careful to check for NULL return values.

 A SDL_Finger has the following fields:
-* x,y,pressure:
+* x, y:
 	The current coordinates of the touch.
 * pressure:
 	The pressure of the touch.